Remote Life and Taxes Our New Normal

 We are watching the news so we can inform our clients about tax and employment developments as they happen.
-Here’s the latest on employment developments & the NY Times Morning briefing,
+Here’s the latest on employment developments & the NY Times Morning briefing for March 17:

 • Legislation is still pending as far as a Coronavirus (COVID-19) bill

 • Employees that are unable to work either due to the business closing or a family member being sick can look to unemployment or Paid Family Leave in states that have it

 State and local governments are taking individual measures, which are also constantly changing

 - NY: https://paidfamilyleave.ny.gov/